mjhmilla/PlantarFlexorDynamometrySimulation/README.md

 This code is an extension of https://github.com/mjhmilla/Millard2012EquilibriumMuscleMatlabPort

+# Installation

+1. Clone/download this repository to your machine.
+2. Put these files into the 'data' folder (which comes empty):

+- Isos_for_Matt.mat
+- Isos_for_Matt.xlsx
+- Own_Study.xlsx

+Contact Denis Holzer for this data

+3. Check that everything works:
+  - Run main_ActivationDynamicsTuning.m: this should save a pdf file to the "plots" folder:

+    fig_IsometricNormMusculotendonForce_ExpAndSim.pdf

+  - Run main_MaxActivationRampShortening.m: this will save 4 files to the "data" folder:

+    simFv_gaslat_preload_0_dampedFiberElasticTendon.mat
+    simFv_gaslat_preload_0_rigidTendon.mat
+    simFv_gaslat_preload_1_dampedFiberElasticTendon.mat
+    simFv_gaslat_preload_1_rigidTendon.mat

+  - Run main_PlotMaxActivationRampShortening.m: this should save a pdf file to the "plots" folder:

+    fig_ForceVelocity_Simulation_Vs_Experiment.pdf

+# Overview

 There are three functions that have been added to simulate the in-vivo force-velocity dynamometry experiments that are being analyzed by Denis Holzer and Wolfgang Sieberl: